rubyonjets/jets-docs/_docs/learn/api/update-project.md

     2023-10-29 01:59:21 UTC REPORT RequestId: 30131e6d-1ee9-4956-a485-6c703cd8eae4  Duration: 455.15 ms     Billed Duration: 456 ms Memory Size: 1536 MB       Max Memory Used: 178 MB Init Duration: 2963.50 ms

-The `jets log` command will use the Log Group from the controller Lambda function, IE: `/aws/lambda/demo-dev-controller`, so we do not have to specify the name like we did in the [Jets Project Job Learn Guide]({% link _docs/learn/job/update-project.md %}#jets-logs).
+The [jets logs]({% link _reference/jets-logs.md %}) command will use the Log Group from the controller Lambda function, IE: `/aws/lambda/demo-dev-controller` by default, so we do not have to specify the name as we did in the [Jets Project Job Learn Guide]({% link _docs/learn/job/update-project.md %}#jets-logs).

 ## Update Code and Deploy Changes